What Goes Around... (Hollies album)

-What Goes Around... is the 21st UK studio album by English rock/pop group, the Hollies.
+What Goes Around... is the 21st studio album by English rock/pop group, the Hollies.
 It includes their version of The Supremes' "Stop!
 In the Name of Love", which became their last US hit single.
 The Hollies reunited with Graham Nash (member of the Crosby, Stills, Nash & Young at the time) for this album and for the following US tour.
 The LP was the band's first and last album with Nash since Butterfly (1967) and also their last one with lead singer Allan Clarke.
-Among the guest musicians, you can find Brian Chatton who was formerly keyboardist for The Warriors with Jon Anderson, and Flaming Youth with Phil Collins.
+Among the guest musicians is Brian Chatton who was formerly keyboardist for The Warriors with Jon Anderson, and Flaming Youth with Phil Collins.

 Overview and recording

 In 1981, the current line-up of The Hollies broke up after the departure of long-time guitarist Terry Sylvester and bassist Bernie Calvert.
 Remaining members singer Allan Clarke, guitarist Tony Hicks and drummer Bobby Elliott invited founding Hollies' members Eric Haydock (bass) and Graham Nash to perform on the British TV show Top Of The Pops, where they played the current medley-hit "Holliedaze".
 Graham Nash then joined the band in September 1981 for a studio recording session of the song "Something Ain't Right" and contributed some harmonies.
 The collaboration suited the band so well that they decided to record a full album with Nash.
 Backing tracks were recorded in the UK in March and May 1982 (the bass parts were recorded by Alan Tarney, Andy Brown and Steve Stroud), vocals with Graham Nash were added in Los Angeles in February 1983.
-Half of the album was written by keyboardist and songwriter Paul Bliss (later a member of The Moody Blues), and "If the Lights Go Out" was written by Mike Batt.
+Half of the album was written by keyboardist and songwriter Paul Bliss (later a sidesman with The Moody Blues), and "If the Lights Go Out" was written by Mike Batt.
 The album also features a re-recording of the Hollies' sixties hit "Just One Look".